TimIsabella/FDM_3D_Printer_FlowManager/README.md

 which would eliminate the need for the Nano board alltogether and vastly simplify the entire unit.

-There are also many other boards in the ESP family with more functionality, more I/O pins, and possibly that run at 5v, therefore the IC that can be used in this project is vastly interchangeable.
+There are also many other boards in the ESP family with more functionality, more I/O pins, and possibly that run at 5v, therefore the IC that can be used in this project completely interchangeable.

 ## Parts List
 - Printed model (see repo .STL files, or .MQO for Metasequoia), 0.4mm nozzle at a minimum, shell is best printed upright.